 Vitamin C has immune-boosting effects that help you get over colds faster, and it may even help you get rid of those nasty toxic metals that build up in your organ tissues.

-L-ascorbic acid is the chemical name for vitamin C. Scientists around the world have found that this substance has amazing neurological, cardiovascular, immunological, and other benefits.
+Scientists around the world have found that vitamin C has amazing neurological, cardiovascular, immunological, and other benefits.

 The neurological benefits of vitamin C are profound and well-researched.
 This substance stimulates the production of a variety of enzymes involved in cognition.
 While the brain naturally produces these enzymes, it fails to produce them if you have a vitamin C deficiency.